Skip to content

 CRIMINAL LAWYERS

-Criminal Lawyers for Self-Use vs Trafficking Defense
+Criminal Lawyers for Self-Use vs Trafficking Defence

-Defense focused on proving personal drug possession versus trafficking intent.
+Defence focused on proving personal drug possession versus trafficking intent.
 Supreme Court quantity criteria.

-The distinction between personal drug use (decriminalized) and drug trafficking (criminal offense) is one of the most critical determinations in Spanish drug law.
+The distinction between personal drug use (decriminalized) and drug trafficking (criminal offence) is one of the most critical determinations in Spanish drug law.
 Personal consumption is only an administrative infraction (fine), while trafficking carries prison sentences of 1-6 years depending on the substance.

 The key to most of these cases is a frontier that is not one of quantity, but of purpose.
 Possessing drugs for one's own consumption is, at most, an administrative infraction under the Citizen Security Law (fine and forfeiture); allocating them to trafficking or to facilitating the consumption of third parties is an offence under Art.
 368 CP.
 The problem is evidentiary: since intent cannot be seen, the courts infer the destination to trafficking from indicators, and quantity is the first of them.
 Hence the system operates with a presumption of trafficking when certain thresholds are exceeded —a presumption that, in any case, admits evidence to the contrary.
-Dismantling that inference, indicator by indicator, is the essence of the defense.
+Dismantling that inference, indicator by indicator, is the essence of the defence.

 Supreme Court Criteria

 The Supreme Court established consumption guidelines based on average daily consumption multiplied by 5 days: hashish (~7.5g), marijuana (~25g), cocaine (~1.5g), heroin (~0.6g), MDMA (~0.48g).
 Quantities below these thresholds create a strong presumption of personal use.
 However, these are guidelines, not absolute limits — a heavy user may legitimately possess quantities above these thresholds.
-It must also be stressed that the calculation is made on the active ingredient, not on the gross weight, and that exceeding the threshold does not by itself determine a conviction: it merely shifts to the defense the burden of establishing the destination to consumption.
+It must also be stressed that the calculation is made on the active ingredient, not on the gross weight, and that exceeding the threshold does not by itself determine a conviction: it merely shifts to the defence the burden of establishing the destination to consumption.

-Defense Approach
+Defence Approach

-Our defense builds a comprehensive personal use profile: documenting the client's consumption history (medical records, witness testimony); demonstrating the absence of trafficking indicators (no scales, no individual packaging, no client lists, no large cash amounts); presenting expert testimony on consumption patterns —a proof of tolerance showing that the seized quantity is compatible with the level of a chronic user—; and arguing that the specific circumstances (buying in bulk for economy, upcoming trip, weekend supply) explain the quantity without trafficking intent.
+Our defence builds a comprehensive personal use profile: documenting the client's consumption history (medical records, witness testimony); demonstrating the absence of trafficking indicators (no scales, no individual packaging, no client lists, no large cash amounts); presenting expert testimony on consumption patterns —a proof of tolerance showing that the seized quantity is compatible with the level of a chronic user—; and arguing that the specific circumstances (buying in bulk for economy, upcoming trip, weekend supply) explain the quantity without trafficking intent.
 Where it fits, the shared consumption doctrine —joint acquisition for immediate consumption among habitual users in a closed place— can redirect to atypicality situations the prosecution presents as a delivery to third parties.

 The line between personal use and trafficking: what the prosecution must prove